Kwirtz/novelpy/docs/source/usage.rst

           collection_embedding = 'embedding',
           year_range = range(2000,2011,1))

-| 1 new DB will be created, one with the id of the articles and it's embedding called "embedding".
-Now you can run Shibayama et al. [2021] :cite:p:`shibayama2021measuring`:
+| one new DB will be created, one with the id of the articles and its embedding called "embedding".
+Now we can run Shibayama et al. [2021] :cite:p:`shibayama2021measuring`:

 .. code-block:: python